Registration for EMT and AEMT classes require an application to be completed and mailed or emailed to the EMS Program Director.

-Emergency Medical Technology is an Health Sciences specialty which has an important and integral part in the delivery of health care, principally in the area of Emergency Medical Services (EMS).
-EMT focuses on the reduction of mortality and morbidity caused by trauma and disease while cooperating with other health care professionals to promote health maintenance and accident prevention.
-This is a disciplined, scientific profession which requires precision and accuracy in such varied skills as patient assessment, drug therapy, electrocardiographic monitoring and interpretation, intravenous therapy, patient movement, and management of any trauma or medical emergency encountered.
+Emergency Medical Technology is a Health Sciences specialty which consist of EMTs, AEMTs, and Paramedics working together in an EMS system to provide emergency medical care to patients in the pre-hospital setting.
+EMS focuses on the reduction of mortality and morbidity caused by trauma and disease while cooperating with other health care professionals to promote healthy lifestyles and injury prevention.
+This is a disciplined, scientific profession which requires precision and accuracy in various skills such as patient assessment, medication therapy, EKG interpretation and monitoring, intravenous therapy, patient movement, and management of any trauma or medical emergency encountered.
 While care and attention to detail are fundamental, a commitment to the healing arts is essential.
-The Emergency Medical Technician (EMT) must demonstrate concern for the sick and injured, and must be able to manage the patients, their families, and bystanders with understanding and compassion.
-Emergency medical care is rendered by the EMT primarily in the pre-hospital setting.
-However, opportunities are increasing for employment in hospitals, industry, public safety organizations, and free-standing emergency clinics.
+EMS providers must demonstrate concern for the sick and injured, and must be able to manage the patients, their families, and bystanders with understanding and compassion.
+EMS providers primarily work in the pre-hospital setting, but opportunities are increasing for employment in hospitals, industry, public safety organizations, and free-standing emergency clinics.

 The Jackson State Community College Paramedic Program is accredited by the Commission